 Torq conducts all work practices with due regard for the protection of the environment, including flora, fauna and sites of natural, cultural and historical significance.
 The Company assesses the potential environmental impacts of all work practices to ensure that effective controls are in place to minimize, mitigate and manage risks.
 Current costs associated with compliance are considered to be normal.
-See "Error!
-Reference source not found. - Environmental Regulatory, Health & Safety Risks" and "Error!
-Reference source not found. - Environmental".
+See "Environmental Regulatory, Health & Safety Risks" and "Environmental Risks".